yoosuho/portfolYOU/index.md

 <strong>SuHo Yu</strong>
 <br/>Systems engineer with proven expertise in Urban Air Mobility and multidisciplinary hardware systems.
 <br/>Led Korea’s first manned eVTOL development from CAD to flight.
 Skilled in system integration, electric propulsion, embedded control,
-<br/>and mechatronic design — building scalable architectures for both aerial platforms and next-generation robotics.
+<br/>and mechatronic design, building scalable architectures for both aerial platforms and next-generation robotics.
 <br/>Currently expanding into embedded AI research using platforms like NVIDIA Jetson, with a focus on onboard autonomy, perception, and intelligent control.

 <br/><br/>